Action of 6 May 1801: Battle

 Instead of evading the Spanish ship, Cochrane ordered his crew to close on her, and at 9.30 a.m.
 El Gamo fired a warning shot at Speedy and hoisted Spanish colours.
 In response, Cochrane ordered American colours to be hoisted.
 The Spanish hesitated, allowing Speedy to get closer, hoist British colours, and evade El Gamos first broadside.
 Speedy evaded another broadside, holding her fire until she ran alongside the Spanish ship and locked her yards in El Gamos rigging.
-The Spanish ship's guns were mounted too high and could not be sufficiently depressed, causing their shots to now pass through Speedys sails and rigging.
-Cochrane's crew opened fire with 4-pounders guns loaded with double and triple shot, their shots passing up through El Gamos sides and decks; the first British broadside killed de Torres and a Spanish boatswain.
+The Spanish ship's guns were mounted high and could not be depressed sufficiently to hit Speedys deck or crew at this distance; their shots passed through sails and rigging.
+Cochrane's crew opened fire with 4-pounder guns loaded with double and triple shot, their shots passing up through El Gamos sides and decks; the first British broadside killed de Torres and the Spanish ship's boatswain.

-Seeing their disadvantage, El Gamos second-in-command mustered a boarding party, at which Speedy drew off, pounding the party's massed ranks with cannon shot and musket fire before closing in again.
+Seeing their disadvantage, El Gamos second-in-command mustered a boarding party, which the crew of Speedy responded to by drawing off, pounding the party's massed ranks with cannon shot and musket fire, and then closing in again.
 After thrice having their attempts to board the British ship frustrated, the Spanish returned to their guns.
-Cochrane then decided to board El Gamo, and assembled his remaining crew into two parties, leaving only the ship's doctor to command and crew Speedy.
+Cochrane decided to board El Gamo, and assembled his remaining crew into two parties, leaving only Speedys surgeon to command and crew Speedy.
 The first boarding party, consisting of 20 men under Cochrane's brother Archibald, boarded the Spanish ship from her bow after having darkened their faces to resemble Barbary corsairs.
-The Spanish rushed to repulse the first boarding party, but were then attacked by another party that boarded from El Gamos stern.
-There was a hard-fought battle between the two crews, until Cochrane called down to the doctor, at the time the only person onboard Speedy, ordering him to send the rest of the men over.
-As the doctor was the only man left on the British ship, the order was given to make the Spaniards think they were outnumbered.
-At the same time, he ordered the Spanish ensign to be torn down.
-Thinking that their officers had surrendered the ship, the remaining Spaniards stopped fighting.
+The Spanish rushed to repulse them, but were then attacked by the second party which boarded via El Gamos stern.
+A hard-fought battle ensued between the two crews, until Cochrane called down to Speedys surgeon, ordering him to send the rest of the crew over.
+The surgeon was the only man left on Speedy; the order was given to make the Spaniards think they were outnumbered.
+At the same time, Cochrane ordered the Spanish ensign to be torn down.
+Thinking that their own officers had struck the colours, the remaining Spaniards stopped fighting.